Apple M2 Max 12 Core leads Apple M1 overall by 7 points (59 vs 52 out of 100).

-Apple M1 and Apple M2 Max 12 Core are closely matched
+Apple M2 Max 12 Core leads overall

 Apple M1